Skip to content

 └── .shopware-project.yaml

-The Bundle is typically placed in the src/ folder of your project, which is the standard location for custom code in a Shopware project.
-You still will need to register the bundle in the config/bundles.php file of your project.
+The Bundle is typically placed in a project's src/ folder, which is the standard location for custom code.
+You still will need to register the bundle in the project's config/bundles.php file.

 Choosing the right bundle class